ChameleonFramework/Chameleon/README.md

 dependencies {
     val chameleonVersion = "<version>"
     implementation("dev.hypera:chameleon-api:$chameleonVersion")

-    // Repeat the line below and replace <module> with the module you wish to use. implementation("dev.hypera:chameleon-<module>:$chameleonVersion")
+    // Include the Chameleon implementation for each platform you wish to support.
+    // Replace (name) with the platform name, and repeat the next line for as many
+    // platforms as you wish.
+    implementation("dev.hypera:chameleon-<module>:$chameleonVersion")

     // If you wish to use the automatic platform main class generation: